makr0/seajax-utils/readme.markdown

 The file _example.html_ illustrates how to add Raphael drawing elements as overlays to a Deep Zoom image hosted on [zoom.it] (http://zoom.it/WwI0).

+Note: The example file links to the remotly hosted Seadragon library at http://seadragon.com/ajax/0.8/seadragon-min.js.
+I did not include this file in this repository since I'm not sure about redistribution licensing.
+For your own project, please grab a copy of the Seadragon AJAX distribution from http://gallery.expression.microsoft.com/SeadragonAjax

 ## Code Example

 Note that the coordinate system for no.5 Seajax Utils is the original image's pixel coordinates!